 And, once you’ve built trusting and loyal relationships with consumers, starting over with a completely new logo can really set you back.
 You’ll have to rebuild your audience’s relationship with your brand identity from scratch.

-When Tropicana changed their beloved logo in 2009, their sales dropped by 20%.
-They returned to their original logo in less than two months.
+When Tropicana changed its beloved logo in 2009, its sales dropped by 20%.
+It returned to its original logo in less than two months.

 And, remember that instant recognizability isn’t purely a result of effective design.
 It also relies on the associations your marketing team builds between your business and your logo.
 Your customers need time to absorb that message and get to know your logo and your brand.